Network-Cloud-Arpita-Rai/tf-gcp-infra/README.md

 # Terraform Infrastructure Deployment

 This repository contains Terraform code for deploying a simple Google Cloud Platform (GCP) infrastructure, including a Virtual Private Cloud (VPC) with subnets and routes.
-The infrastructure is defined as code and follows best practices.
+The infrastructure is defined as code and follows best practices:

 ## Requirements